Tuesday, 9 November 2021

 Simon Rogers, who was by now producing alongside Grant Showbiz, needn't have fretted because 'Athlete Cured' is the best track on the album.
 Why 'Guest Informant' was left off the LP (it features on the CD and cassette) is mystifying.
 Instead, we get seven whole minutes of 'Bremen Nacht' (The ‘alternative’ version comes in at over nine, so perhaps we get off lightly) and the dirge that is 'Oswald Defence Lawyer'.

-I’ve never bothered with I Am Kurious Oranj on account of the fact that it was the soundtrack to the accompanying ballet, I am Curious, Orange, first and an album by The Fall second.
+I’ve never really bothered with I Am Kurious Oranj on account of the fact that it was the soundtrack to the accompanying ballet, I am Curious, Orange, first and an album by The Fall second.
 Potentially my loss.
 But you don’t get away with compiling Fall compilations without including 'New Big Prinz', so I’ve tacked it on at the end, just to show it’s appreciated, and thrown in 'Cab It Up!' for good measure.

 [Listen to here.]

-Thursday 1 April 2021
+Thursday, 1 April 2021

 THE SARTORIAL ELEGANCE OF SERIE A: VICENZA CALCIO, 1995-97 [BIEMME]